-i.56Where ICT systems support two-way communication, and the system is specified for use with relay services, access to those relay services shall not be prevented for outgoing and incoming calls involving: voice, RTT, or video, either individually or in combinations supported by both the relay service and the ICT system.

-NOTE 1: The purpose of this requirement is to achieve functionally equivalent communication access by persons with disabilities.

-NOTE 2: The system may be specified as needing to work with relay services by, for example: procurers, regulators, or product specifications.
+13.1.3.4 Relay service support during emergency communications initiated by the PSAP

+Where ICT is, or includes, a relay service, the relay service shall accept invocations by emergency communication PSAPs.

+Note: The relay service is expected to allow invocations by PSAPs in a three-party fashion and perform the relaying action in the ways specified in ETSI EN 303 919 [i.56], clauses 9 and 10.

+13.2 Void

+Note: The previous topic "Access to relay services" is now addressed throughout clause 13.1 of the present document.

-13.3 Access to emergency services
+13.3 Access to emergency services (informative)

-Where ICT systems support two-way communication, and the system is specified for use with emergency services, access to those emergency services shall not be prevented for outgoing and incoming calls involving: voice, RTT, or video, either individually or in combinations supported by both the emergency service and the ICT system.

-NOTE 1: The purpose of this requirement is to achieve functionally equivalent communication access to the emergency service by persons with disabilities.

-NOTE 2: The system may be specified as needing to work with emergency services 6.0.66.0.9clause C.6by, for example: procurers, regulators, or product specifications.
+The present document addresses the accessibility of emergency communication by means of the emergency communication-specific scenarios of clauses 6.0.6 to 6.0.9 and by specific references to emergency communication in some of the clause C.6 conformance tests of the accessibility requirements.

 14 Conformance

+14.1 Achieving conformance (informative)

-Conformance to the present document is achieved by meeting all the applicable requirementapplicable requirements, these are clauses containing the word "shall".
+Conformance to the present document is achieved by meeting all the applicable requirements.
+Requirements are clauses containing the word "shall".
+Applicable requirements are requirements whose preconditions are true for an ICT.
 Those clauses containing the word "should" are recommendations and are not required for conformance.

-All clauses except those in clause 12 are self-scoping.
+All clauses containing requirements are self-scoping.
 This means they are introduced with the phrase 'Where ICT <pre condition>'.
-A requirement is met when the pre-condition is true and the corresponding test (in Annex C) is passed.
-When one of the pre-conditions is false the requirement is not applicable.
-Consequently, the result of the tests in Annex C can be: not applicable, pass, fail, or (in exceptional circumstances) not testable.
+When one of the preconditions is false, the ICT is not within the scope of the requirement and the ICT does not need to comply with the text of the requirement in order to conform to the present document.
+If all of the preconditions are true for the ICT, then the requirement applies to that ICT.

+Annex C provides tests that are considered sufficient for testing the ICT for conformance to each requirement.
+These tests are sufficient but other testing approaches can be used if justified.
+Annex C tests are structured to provide 4 possible results: Pass, Fail, Not applicable (the ICT is not in the scope of requirement), and Test assumptions are not met (not True) so this testing approach is not valid and another means of testing would need to be used.

-ICT is often comprised of an assembly of two or more items of ICT.
+ICT is often composed of an assembly of two or more items of ICT.
 In some cases, two or more interoperable items of ICT may together meet more requirements of the standard when one item complements the functionality of the other and the sum together meets more of the accessibility requirements.
 However, combining two items of ICT, both of which fail to meet any particular requirement, will not lead to a combined ICT system that meets that requirement.

 The present document does not prioritize requirements.

-NOTE 1: Conformance with the accessibility requirements could be affected by subsequent implementation or maintenance.
+Note 1: Conformance with the accessibility requirements could be affected by subsequent implementation or maintenance.

-NOTE 2: Sampling is frequently required on complex ICT when there are too many instances of the object to be tested.
+Note 2: Sampling is frequently required on complex ICT when there are too many instances of the object to be tested.
 The present document cannot recommend specific ICT evaluation sampling techniques as these are context specific.

+Note 3: If websites or other ICT incorporate an add-on, overlay, or other as part of their pages or other ICT, then those additions become part of the ICT and it is this combination that is evaluated to see if it meets all the applicable requirements in the present document as they are written.

+14.2 Special states

-applicable requirementThe inherent nature of certain situations makes it impossible to make reliable and definitive statements that accessibility requirements have been met.
-In those situations therefore, the requirements in the present document are not applicable:
+The inherent nature of certain situations makes it impossible to make reliable and definitive statements that accessibility requirements have been met.
+The requirements in the present document do not apply in the following situations: